zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

-# Onboarding an existing REST API service without code changes
+# Onboard an existing REST API service with the Zowe API Mediation Layer without code changes

 As a user of Zowe API Mediation Layer, onboard a REST API service into the Zowe API Mediation Layer without changing the code of the API service.
 This article outlines a step-by-step process to make any API service available in the API Mediation Layer.